 Zscaler (ZS) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the cloud-based information security provider had gained 10.27% in the past month.
-In that same time, the Computer and Technology sector lost 5.27%, while the S&P 500 lost 4.02%.
+Prior to today's trading, shares of the cloud-based information security provider had lost 7.28% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 7.56% and lagged the S&P 500's loss of 4.63% in that time.

-Wall Street will be looking for positivity from Zscaler as it approaches its next earnings report date.
-This is expected to be February 24, 2022.
-On that day, Zscaler is projected to report earnings of $0.11 per share, which would represent year-over-year growth of 10%.
-Our most recent consensus estimate is calling for quarterly revenue of $241.99 million, up 54.1% from the year-ago period.
+Investors will be hoping for strength from Zscaler as it approaches its next earnings release.
+In that report, analysts expect Zscaler to post earnings of $0.11 per share.
+This would mark year-over-year growth of 10%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $241.99 million, up 54.1% from the year-ago period.

 ZS's full-year Zacks Consensus Estimates are calling for earnings of $0.52 per share and revenue of $1.01 billion.
 These results would represent year-over-year changes of 0% and +49.85%, respectively.

-Investors should also note any recent changes to analyst estimates for Zscaler.
+Any recent changes to analyst estimates for Zscaler should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.77% higher within the past month.
-Zscaler is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.77% higher.
+Zscaler currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Zscaler currently has a Forward P/E ratio of 553.2.
-This represents a premium compared to its industry's average Forward P/E of 26.32.
+In terms of valuation, Zscaler is currently trading at a Forward P/E ratio of 505.33.
+For comparison, its industry has an average Forward P/E of 25.41, which means Zscaler is trading at a premium to the group.

-Investors should also note that ZS has a PEG ratio of 14.91 right now.
+Meanwhile, ZS's PEG ratio is currently 13.62.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Internet - Services stocks are, on average, holding a PEG ratio of 3.09 based on yesterday's closing prices.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.52 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report